alexac54767/Alexa-Fastpage/_posts/2023-02-01-fivethreeandfournotes.md

 ## Hacks

 - CompSci has 150 ish principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?
+    - A crowdsource idea that may be successful in our APCSP enviornment is a group notepad.
+I take personal notes during lectures with helpful things like vocab and code that we commonly use (like html or markdown syntax).
+Maybe we could create a notepad that the entire class can access/edit.

 - What about Del Norte crowdsourcing?
 Could your project be better with crowdsourcing?
+    - Crowdsourcing at Del Norte for our project is a great idea.
+Since our project is about fitness, we can get data and feedback from lots of different student at DNHS.
+That way, we can test the project and get more diverse data. (ex: more sports options for the sports workouts page)

 - What kind of data could you capture at N@tM to make evening interesting?
 Perhaps use this data to impress Teachers during finals week.
+    - At N@TM, I could go around asking everyone what sport they play/activities they do to help their fitness.
+If they did a workout recently, they could log it on our site.
+Also, they could use our "sports workout" page to input what they do to workout.
+That way, we have more options for other users to choose from when trying to decide how to workout.